jdbedics/dbthandbook/docs/01-individual.md

 ## General Points

-* Unless you're told by Jamie, all your clients are general clinic clients and _not_ in DBT.
+* Unless you're told otherwise by Jamie, all your clients are general clinic clients and _not_ in DBT.
 They are simply being seen under the umbrella of the DBT Clinic at CLU.
 They are receiving behavioral therapy.

 ## First Session Checklist